tristanguigue/angular-dynamic-layout/README.md

 </div>
 ````

-- External Scope: to reach the controller that injected the cards from the cards themselves you can use `externalScope()`
+- External Scope: to reach the directive's parent controller you can use `externalScope()` in the cards' template.

 - Data: you can provide any data to your templates from the list of cards, for example: